awh44/Shell/README.md

 # Shell
 An implemenation of a basic Unix shell for an operating systems course.
 The following functionality has been implemented and can be found in the given files.
+To compile the shell, type "make osh".
+To run the shell, type "make" or "make run".
+To quit the shell, type "exit" at the prompt.

 #Directory Structure
 First, just a quick note about directory structure.
 There are several types that were defined for